mmacneil/devfolio/README.md

 # devfolio
-A simple, lightweight, single-page portfolio for developers
+A simple, responsive, single-page portfolio for developers built with Bulma, Sass and Font Awesome.